Key Takeaways

 Current State of Blizzard's New Features

-Although players might hope for a seamless transition from add-ons to Blizzard's new default UI, achieving a one-to-one conversion is unlikely.
+Although players might hope for a smooth transition from add-ons to Blizzard's new default UI, achieving a one-to-one conversion is unlikely.
 The goal is to make the transition as smooth as possible, avoiding a drastic downgrade in functionality.
 Among the new features introduced, the cooldown manager stands out as the most polished addition.
 It serves as a replacement for spec buttons, procs, passives, and buffs management.

 - Cooldown Manager Pros and Cons: